Caesarian Roman Cavalry

 Although far from numerous, cavalry played a decisive part in many battles of the period, including at the battle of Pharsalus when Pompey's cavalry drove away Caesar's numerically inferior horsemen, only to fall into disorder when Caesar brought his infantry reserves forward to counter the milling mass of riders.
 The ensuing rout carried the Pompeian army with it – and that is why today we say, "Hail Caesar!" and not "Hail Pompey!"

-Figures are supplied unpainted and require a little assembly.
+10 Metal Figures supplied unpainted and require a little assembly.